tildeclub/site/wiki/source/irc.md

 Use your tilde.club username and password for login.
 To connect to your ZNC its at services.tilde.club   Port: 6699(SSL)

+NOTE: long passwords fail to authenticate with the ZNC server.

 ### Users created before December 28th, 2021 will need to email [mailto:root@tilde.club](root@tilde.club) to get your user added.